-Source: Own data survey 2017
+Note.
+Own data survey 2017

-The results on Table 1 show that the average number of pigs kept was 15 pigs per farmer.
-A higher number of pigs kept mean more revenues made after selling.
-Also the average number of hired workers was one labourer.
-This indicates that the majority of the pig farmers had no hired labour instead they were benefiting from free family labour.
+Table 1 show that the average number of pigs kept was 15 pigs per farmer.
+A higher number of pigs kept means more revenue made after selling.
+Also, the average number of hired workers was one labourer.
+This indicates that the majority of the pig farmers had no hired labour; instead, they benefited from free family labour.

 Table 2.

 Average description of farmers’ characteristics